SparrowClover33/SparrowClover33/README.md

 - Small note, I WILL hide you and block if you're making me uncomfortable or cover me when I don't want to (it doesn't trigger me, but mann there's like so many space often where I sit)

-- If you ask, yes I don't like bothering people so if I come out as dry sorry in advance, I'm more of introverted person myself
+- If you ask, yes I don't like bothering people so if I come out as dry sorry in advance, I'm more of introverted person myself (I have also mood swings, but I tend to avoid going on PT when I'm having this, just saying in advance how BAD I am)

 ![tumblr_da08077939a1d3b803d2d44b93e0ac63_7bbcff3b_75](https://github.com/user-attachments/assets/d22f9dce-9324-4e8b-9ff1-2d8dbcae6461) DNI: ![tumblr_f768a9798216e7242c4a6dc45c419258_67afbb3c_75](https://github.com/user-attachments/assets/dec2107c-e1fc-4ec9-ab13-f4add4a787b5)